 A broken belt or chain can strand you at the side of the road.
 Take a few minutes to inspect them for wear and weak spots; replace the belt or chain if you find any damage.
 It doesn’t hurt to check the tension, either, and make sure it’s up to the manufacturer’s specs.

 Depending on what type of motorcycle you have, a spark plug can be an easy roadside change.
-However, if you own a Suzuki S40 like me, it’s best to check it beforehand.
+However, if you own a bike like mine, it might be best to check it beforehand.
 A spark plug change on my motorcycle is not a simple fix because the seat and gas tank need to be removed.
 A spark plug costs a few bucks, and it’s better to check and replace it now than wait for it to fail in the middle of your next trip.

 Performing a thorough inspection on your bike will help keep it in optimal condition and prevent major repairs later on.